HeleneBenk/Thesis/README.md

 This repository contains the code, evaluation results and dataset for my Master's Thesis:

 **Don’t waste Compute: Efficient AI Models for Waste Management**
-Goal: To evaluate the effectiveness of multimodal transformer models in recognizing and classifying waste items for improved recycling recommendations in a household setting.
+Goal: To evaluate the effectiveness of different models in recognizing and classifying waste items for improved recycling recommendations in a household setting.

 ---